Have you ever seen your cat chatter and wondered what was going on?

 If only the window wasn’t in the way.

 How can you help your chattering cat?

 Chances are, you can’t (or shouldn’t) give your cat what she really wants, which is a romp in the yard to go on a hunting spree.
-(If you want to know why you should keep your cat indoors, read this article: “10 Reasons to Have an Indoor-Only Cat.”)
+(If you want to know why you should keep your cat indoors, read this post: “Indoor vs outdoor cats.”)
 But you can help satisfy her predatory need to hunt, ambush, and capture prey through play.

 One of the best hunting games you can play with your cat requires a fishing pole toy with feather or toy at the end.
 Drag the dangling toy away from your little hunter, flicking it slightly, in a way that mimics the motion of a prey animal.
 To keep your cat from getting overly frustrated, making sure you let him catch it periodically.
 At the end of a vigorous play session, start to slow down a bit, the way an exhausted prey animal might behave toward the end of a hunt.